relaycorp/pino-cloud-js/README.md

 });
 ```

-If the environment variable `LOGGING_TARGET` is unset, an empty dictionary is returned.
+If the environment variable `LOGGING_TARGET` is unset, an empty object is returned.

 ## Targets